 If this is the case, there is a simple solution, redirect what you don’t want to spend.

-Set aside $600 for groceries and add $300 to your vacation fund.
-It’s money you’ve freed up, which you then have the power to put in any budget category you please.
+Add $600 for groceries and $300 to your vacation fund.
+It’s money you’ve freed up, which you then can put in any budget category you please.